Mac Gargan: Reception

+Marc Buxton of Den of Geek called Mac Gargan "one of Spidey's greatest foes."
+David Caballero of Digital Trends described Mac Gargan as one of Spider-Man's "most interesting villain."
+Pierce Lydon of Newsarama named Mac Gargan one of the "best Venom hosts of all time from comics."
+Comic Book Resources referred to Mac Gargan as one of Spider-Man's "coolest villains," and one of the "most Iconic Spider-Man villains."
+Drew Beaty of Screen Rant found Mac Gargan to be one of the "best Marvel legacy villains."
+Mark Lynch of FanSided described Mac Gargan as a "memorable Venom" and one of the "greatest characters" associated with the vilain.

+Ethan Stewart of Collider included Mac Gargan in their "10 Spider-Man Villains Fans Want to See in the MCU" list, saying, "Since 2017, fans have been wondering when Scorpion will fully be brought into live-action."
+IGN ranked Mac Gargan 10th in their "Top 25 Spider-Man Villains" list, naming him the "most iconic villain to call himself Scorpion."
+Tom Bowen of Game Rant ranked Mac Gargan 11th in their "28 Best Spider-Man Villains Of All Time" list.

 Other versions

 Exiles

-In one of the many realities visited by the Exiles, Mac Gargan is one of the many superhumans that form the Heroes for Hire, and is part of the Avengers Package, which also includes the Black Widow and the Black Knight.
+An alternate version of Mac Gargan appears in one of the many realities visited by the Exiles.
+He is one of the many superhumans that form the Heroes for Hire, and is part of the Avengers Package, which also includes the Black Widow and the Black Knight.
 After being hired to protect Tokyo from Moses Magnum and Namorita, Scorpion is killed by the murderous, teenage counterpart of Magik.

 JLA/Avengers

-In the last issue of JLA/Avengers, Scorpion is among the enthralled villains defending Krona's stronghold, and is defeated by Sandman.
+Mac Gargan appears in JLA/Avengers as a brainwashed minion of Krona.

 Marvel Zombies

-A zombified Scorpion appears in Marvel Zombies: Dead Days and Marvel Zombies 3.
-He is a member of the Kingpin's undead alliance.
-As such, he searches New York and the surrounding areas for food of any kind.
-He is on friendly terms with the zombie Diablo.
-He is eventually killed by Machine Man.
+An alternate version of Mac Gargan appears in Marvel Zombies: Dead Days and Marvel Zombies 3.
+He is a zombified member of the Kingpin's undead alliance.
+He is eventually ambushed and then incinerated by Machine Man.

 Spider-Man: Reign

-Gargan appears as the Scorpion (in a highly advanced costume) in Spider-Man: Reign as a member of the Sinner Six.
+An alternate version of Mac Gargan as the Scorpion appears in Spider-Man: Reign.
+This version is a member of the Sinner Six.
 He dies when he is punted from an Empire State Building window by Spider-Man.

 Spider-Verse

-In the Spider-Verse, the Earth-001 version of Scorpion is a member of Verna's Hounds.
+An alternate version of Mac Gargan appears in the Spider-Verse.
+This version is a member of Verna's Hounds.
 Alongside the Earth-001 version of Rhino, Scorpion accompanied Verna to Earth-21205 to hunt Hobgoblin (who was the identity of that world's Peter Parker).
 They were stopped by the Spider-Woman of Earth-65.

 Ultimate Marvel

-The Ultimate Marvel comics feature Maximus Gargan, a tattooed Mexican mob boss that worked with the Prowler (Aaron Davis).
-This version is the second villain to take on the Scorpion alias, the first being a deranged, imperfect clone of Peter Parker.
-He is shown to have very resistant skin, but may have other powers as well.
-Once he arrived at New York, Gargan set his sights on becoming the new "Kingpin of New York", but was stopped by the efforts of an uneasy alliance of Spider-Man and Prowler.
-Before his debut, a clone of Peter Parker wearing Scorpion armor and using the Scorpion name was featured in the "Ultimate Clone Saga" arc, but was defeated and imprisoned in the Baxter Building.
+An alternate version of Mac Gargan appears in Ultimate Marvel.
+This version is known as Maximus Gargan.
+He is the second villain known as Scorpion and is a tattooed Mexican mob boss who worked with the Aaron Davis / Prowler.